 Examination candidates will be enrolled in CMTBC’s online course: Law, Ethics and Professionalism.
-These topics were previously covered in a written multiple-choice examination.
-The online course provides updated material for you to study and quizzes to confirm what you are learning as you progress through the material.
+The online course provides all the material you need to study and quizzes to confirm what you are learning as you progress through the material.
 There will be a final examination at the end of the course.

 CMTBC’s course on Law, Ethics and Professionalism consists of ten modules.
 Each module includes interactive learning tools to illustrate situations that arise in clinical settings, and to provide insight to RMTs’ obligations to the broad community of interest.